Pope Pius XII and the Holocaust: Debate around accusations of silence

 Cardinal Tisserant, a senior member of the Roman Curia wrote to Cardinal Suhard, the Archbishop of Paris, as Nazi forces were overrunning France in June 1940.
-Tisserant expressed his concern at the racism of the Nazis, the systematic destruction of their victims and the moral reserve of Pope Pius XII: "I'm afraid that history may be obliged in time to come to blame the Holy See for a policy accommodated to its own advantage and little more.
+Tisserant expressed his concern at the racism of the Nazis, the systematic destruction of their victims and the moral reserve of Pius XII: "I'm afraid that history may be obliged in time to come to blame the Holy See for a policy accommodated to its own advantage and little more.
 And that is extremely sad – above all when one has lived under Pius XI."

 President Franklin D. Roosevelt sent Myron C. Taylor as his special representative to the Vatican in September 1941.
 His assistant, Harold Tittman, repeatedly pointed out to Pius the dangers to his moral leadership by his failure to speak out against the violations of the natural law carried out by the Nazis.
-Pius XII responded that he could not name the Nazis without at the same time mentioning the Bolsheviks.
+Pius responded that he could not name the Nazis without at the same time mentioning the Bolsheviks.

 Pius XII also never publicly condemned the Nazi massacre of 1.8–1.9 million mainly Catholic Polish gentiles (including 2,935 members of the Catholic Clergy), nor did he ever publicly condemn the Soviet Union for the deaths of over 100,000 mainly Catholic Polish gentile citizens including an untold number of clergy.

-In an interview Father Peter Gumpel stated that Robert Kempner's (former U.S. Nuremberg war crimes prosecutor) foreword to Jenő Lévai's 1968 book "Hungarian Jewry and the Papacy" asserts that Pope Pius did indeed complain through diplomatic channels about the situation of Hungarian Jews but that any public protestation would have been of no use.
+In an interview Father Peter Gumpel stated that Robert Kempner's (former U.S. Nuremberg war crimes prosecutor) foreword to Jenő Lévai's 1968 book "Hungarian Jewry and the Papacy" asserts that Pius did indeed complain through diplomatic channels about the situation of Hungarian Jews but that any public protestation would have been of no use.